prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 1. Start Adobe XD
 2. From `Help` menu, click to open `XD Tutorial`
 3. Follow the 10 short steps to complete the tutorial
-4. Share for co-editing
+4. Share with a classmate for co-editing
-5. Share for development & Comments
+5. Share for development review to obtain comments from two classmates

 ## TODO